 But what if… oh no!
 You want to make this dip now and you don’t have any roasted garlic?
 Time for one of my favorite kitchen hacks: “roasting” garlic in the microwave.

 No problem — we’ll steam it in the microwave.
-Take my word for it — used in this dip, you can’t taste a difference between roasted garlic and steamed garlic.
+Take my word for it — used in this dip, you can’t taste the difference between roasted garlic and steamed garlic.

-Peel off the outer laters and cut off the top of the head of garlic.
+Peel off the outer layers and cut off the top of the head of the garlic.
 Place it in a little microwave-safe bowl and drizzle with olive oil.
-Add a tablespoon or two of water into the bowl, cover with a microwave safe lid, and microwave at 50% power for 5 minutes.
+Add a tablespoon or two of water into the bowl, cover it with a microwave-safe lid, and microwave at 50% power for 5 minutes.
 If the garlic still isn’t soft, repeat for another 2 minutes.

 Roasted Garlic White Bean Dip